nobody927/scMomer/README.md

 # scMomer

-## This repo is being updated and will be ready shortly.

 ## scMomer: A modality-aware pretraining framework for single-cell multi-omics modeling under missing modality conditions

 We develop scMomer, a modality-aware pretraining framework designed for multi-modal representation learning under missing modality conditions.